MannyEzz/ROS-Web-Application/README.md

-Note: For more information check the Readme in  package.
+Note: For more information check the Readme in react-ros-robot package.